aamcrae/ha-backfill/README.md

 - Enjoy your updated energy graphs

-The utility can be customized by some flags, and also some costants that may be changed in the code.
+The utility can be customized by some flags, and also some constants that may be changed in the code.

 This is not an officially supported Google product.